KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

-We conduct an extensive analysis of various baselines for \task and find several limitations, including issues such as hallucination, slow speed with generative models, and challenges in incorporating external knowledge into MRC models (see Section~\ref{sec:experiment-analysis} for details).
+We conduct an extensive analysis of various baselines for \task and find several limitations including hallucination, slow speed with generative models, and challenges in incorporating external knowledge into MRC models (see \cref{sec:experiment-analysis} for details).
 To strike a balance between real-time processing speed and achieving high performance through effective utilization of additional knowledge, we introduce a simple yet effective extension of phrase retrieval~\citep{lee2021learning}: \OURS.
 This model seamlessly extends the phrase retrieval to cater to in-document search scenarios, all while integrating external knowledge without the need for additional training steps.
-Our experimental results support that by simply adding the knowledge embedding and the phrase embedding, \OURS exhibits the potential to reflect external knowledge without sacrificing latency.
+Our experiments support that by simply adding the knowledge embedding and the phrase embedding, \OURS exhibits the potential to reflect external knowledge without sacrificing latency.

 Furthermore, we conduct a user study to show the necessity of \task utilizing a Chrome extension plugin that operates in the real web environments, built upon our model.
 Results of the study demonstrate that search experience of users can be enhanced even with our simple model with seamless access to external knowledge during in-document searches.
 We encourage the research community to take on the unique challenge of solving \task requiring balance between performance and speed to enhance more efficient and effective information access.